hallmason17/c11-thread-pool/README.md

 ### 2\.
 Thread Scaling

 This test shows how performance scales as we add more threads.
-The ideal is to have the speedup match the thread count (e.g., 8 threads = 8x speedup), but contention and overhead limit this.
+The ideal is to have the speedup match the thread count (8 threads = 8x speedup), but contention and overhead limit this.

 ```
 Benchmark: Thread performance